BirbOSDev/birbos2/README.md

 **BirbOS NSG650 build**
-This is the BirbOS NSG650 build
+This is the new BirbOS code and it is compatible with the newly written drivers
-Features in this
+* Die command clears screen and halts the cpu.
+The message is Good Job you halted the cpu go now power it off or restart it
-* RNG function called every keypress
+* It has itoa and atoa but for compatibilty purposes it also has inttostring and strtoint
-* Halt message is Good Job you halted the cpu go now power it off or restart it
+* Keyboard driver supports special characters and also shift support!
-* Calculator Works in this build
+* Calculator exists
-* Frog command prints out forg and the rng value for debugging purpose
+* About command outputs Birb OS 0.3 (New Drivers Version)
-* Hallt message loops 10 times before halt => Version 0.1.6 NSG650 build
+*

-You have to compile the file in this build compiled file will be uploaded when Version 1.0 is completed Current Version: 0.1.6
+Thats all is present in this new build